ungive/omega-api-decks/README.md

 [`update-database`](scripts/update-database.php) will automatically download and store the newest card database from your configured source (`DATABASE_URL`).
 This might take a bit depending of the size of the download and your bandwidth.
 After that you won't have to download it again.

 Populating the image cache will take a while, as all card images are downloaded and scaled down.
+In case an image is missing in the local cache during a request, it is downloaded within that request and persisted locally.
+It's thus not strictly necessary to pre-populate the cache, but doing this will reduce the number of cache misses during any request and the delay that this process would cause to a minimum.
+Once an image is cached it will be reused by all subsequent requests.
+The images are scaled down to normalize their resolution and only store as much data as is necessary.

 ### Development